cryptojoks/guide-new/guides/fundamentals/en/5-unstoppable-basics.md

 ### 6. Multi Wallet

-Some wallets including Unstoppable enables creation of unlimited number of wallets within a single app.
+Some wallets including Antofy enables creation of unlimited number of wallets within a single app.

 Having a wallet app capable of storing many wallets allows its owner to easily manage multiple cryptocurrency portfolios.